 Ashleigh’s work advocating for people-centred public service and connectivity-driven innovation in rural communities can be read in publications like the Torontoist, Canadian Government Executive, and Municipal World.
 As a writer, facilitator, and community developer, Ashleigh has spent the better part of the last decade leading and collaborating with progressive municipal governments and engaged citizens to bridge the divide between decision makers and their communities and create meaningful, collaborative change.

-Learn more about Ashleigh’s doctoral research by clicking here or visiting the Place-Based Rural Innovation Systems project tab.
+Learn more about Ashleigh’s doctoral research by clicking here, visiting the Place-Based Rural Innovation Systems project tab.